 Pop and rock music covers a wide variety of genres, styles, and influences.
 From Lady Gaga and Justin Bieber to Aerosmith and the Dave Matthews Band, pop and rock music are collectively the most successful types of music out there today.
-See just one entry in the pop and rock lineup by getting Lily Allen tickets.
+Want to see Lily Allen in concert?
+View the listings below for upcoming dates and Lily Allen tickets.

 Lily Rose Beatrice Allen was born on May 2, 1985, in Hammersmith, London, and is the daughter of comedian Keith Allen and film producer Alison Owen.
 According to an article by BBC News, Allen's childhood was a mix of working-class and privileged experiences.
 While claiming to have lived in public housing, she attended many upper-class schools, including Prince Charles' alma mater Hill House.
 In all, she attended 13 schools in a matter of ten years.
 Allen's teen years were disrupted by drug use and drinking, and at 15 she dropped out of school to pursue a music career.
 That career got off to a rocky start when her first label, London Records, lost interest in Allen shortly after signing her.
 However, in 2004, her manager, George Lamb, introduced her to the production group Future Cut, who worked with and released Allen's first and second singles, "Smile" and "LDN," in 2006.
 "Smile" reached number one in the UK, according to the BPI, and number six on the U.S. Billboard Top 40.